MordechaiHadad/bob/README.md

   "version_sync_file_location": "/home/user/.config/nvim/nvim.version", // The path to a file that will hold the neovim version string, useful for config version tracking, bob will error if the specified file is not a valid file path
-  "rollback_limit": 3, // The amount of rollbacks before bob starts to delete older ones, can be up to 225 "github_mirror": "https://github.com", // github or github mirror "add_neovim_binary_to_path": true // Whether bob should automatically add the neovim proxy to the system PATH }
+  "rollback_limit": 3, // The amount of rollbacks before bob starts to delete older ones, can be up to 225 "github_mirror": "https://github.com", // github or github mirror "add_neovim_binary_to_path": true, // Whether bob should automatically add the neovim proxy to the system PATH "ignore_running_instances": false // If true, bob will block certain actions while Neovim is running }

 ```